 Computational Biology, Neuroscience

-Dr. Scheffer is a group leader at the Janelia Farm Research Campus.
+Dr. Scheffer is a principal scientist at the Janelia Research Campus.

 Lou Scheffer is extending techniques developed for electrical engineering and the design of chips to the understanding of the construction, development, and operation of the nervous system.